heng2j/multigrid/HW2.md

 - Please tag your codebase with new release v1.1

 ---
-## Task 1 - Familiarize Yourself with the ClearnRL PPO Implementation and Training Parameters for Deep RL Learning Loop
+### Task 1 - Familiarize Yourself with the ClearnRL PPO Implementation and Training Parameters for Deep RL Learning Loop
-Checkout the CleanRL PPO implementation and configuration in [multigrid/scripts/train_ppo_cleanrl.py](multigrid/scripts/train_ppo_cleanrl.py) by running the following command with `--debug-mode True`.
+First, check out the CleanRL PPO implementation and its configuration in [`multigrid/scripts/train_ppo_cleanrl.py`](multigrid/scripts/train_ppo_cleanrl.py).
+You can do this by running the following command with the `--debug-mode True` flag.

-The output of this command will print the default values of the trianing configuration and export an video of how the training scenario looks like with random actions.
+Executing this command will display the default values of the training configuration and export a video showcasing the training scenario using random actions.

 Command for Task 1:
 ```shell